LucyHeath/ChamPeakx/README.md

 ## Features
 * All users can browse the mountaineering routes index and refine choices with the difficulty filter, or search by route or peak name if they know what they are looking for.
-* All users can select an individual mountaineering route and click through to find out further information about it , as well as viewing comments and images left by others who have already done the route.
+* All users can select an individual mountaineering route and click through to find out further information about, and view comments left by others.
-* Users can register for an account, and then log in to leave ther own comment and experiences, as well as upload up to four photos for each comment, along with a rating of their experience.
+* Users must register for an account to be able to leave their own comments, upload four photos and ratings.
-* Users can edit their own comment (text, images or rating).
-* Users can delete their own comment.
+* Users can edit and delete their own comments.

 ## Technologies Used